 “Kate is an excellent communicator.
 She is empathetic and supportive to clients, prepares well and knows her cases in detail.” – Legal 500 2022 – ranked as a leading junior

 “An impressive performer specialising in family law and Court of Protection cases.
 She acts in a host of children law cases, including care proceedings.
 She often acts for children and parents and is a strong choice for vulnerable clients with mental health issues.”
 Chambers and Partners 2021 – band 3

 “She provides robust and appropriate advice when asked and will offer this at times without being forceful.”
 Legal 500 2021 – ranked as a leading junior

 “Goes the extra mile for her clients.”
 Legal 500 2020 – ranked as a leading junior

 “She has a really firm but fair approach.
 She’s brilliant with vulnerable clients.
 Kate is thorough in her preparation and is particularly skilled in managing clients expectations at all levels.”
 Chambers and Partners 2020 – band 3

 “Very friendly and down to earth.
 She did a fantastic job.’
 ‘Client focused and empathetic but strong and pragmatic with her advice.
 Her preparation is incredible.”
 Chambers and Partners 2019 – band 3

 Kate joined Chambers after successfully completing her pupillage in 2009.

-Her area of practice encompasses Family Law and Court of Protection work.
+Her area of practice encompasses Family Law work.
 Kate’s conscientious and tenacious approach has led to a swift progression in the complexity of cases she is instructed on.